-Imagining Advances With Imaging
+Imagining Advances With Equine MRI

-Magnetic resonance imaging (MRI) helps equine veterinarians understand all musculoskeletal problems better
+Magnetic resonance imaging (MRI) helps equine veterinarians understand all musculoskeletal problems better.

 Equine magnetic resonance imaging (MRI) has been rapidly adapted, and the resulting images have helped veterinarians identify and treat patients more precisely than ever before.

 “It’s been revolutionary for us,” says Alison J. Morton, DVM, MSpVM, DACVS, DACVSMR, clinical associate professor large animal surgery at the University of Florida College of Veterinary Medicine.
 “MRI has helped us diagnose musculoskeletal problems we couldn’t prior.
 It’s helped us augment and improve our other diagnostics too.”